Dominic-Mu/-dsc-phase-2-group-2-project/README.md

  * Year Renovated: Renovations positively impact house prices.
  * Location (Zipcode, Latitude, Longitude): These location-related variables significantly influence house prices.
 ### Recommendations
-* Property Improvement: Consider investing in property improvements, such as renovating or upgrading certain features, to potentially increase the property's value.
+* Property Improvement: Sellers should consider investing in property improvements, such as renovating or upgrading certain features, to potentially increase the property's value.
 * Location Matters: The location of the property, as indicated by variables like zipcode, latitude, and longitude, plays a significant role in house prices.
 * Bedrooms and Bathrooms: The number of bedrooms and bathrooms can affect prices.
 Sellers should highlight these features, and buyers should consider their needs.
 * Square Footage: Increasing square footage can positively impact property value.
 Sellers may benefit from maximizing usable living space.